XCentium/Leveraging-Sitecore-Personalization-Rules-in-Sitecore-Commerce/README.md

 This plugin will allow to extend this feature to Sitecore Commerce Products by extending the commerce variant component with a 'Personalization Id' and filtering Variants in SXA Pipelines based on 'Personalizaton Id' when/if provided in Data Source.

+This plugin will allow you for example to unlock Sale Prices/Discounts based on a Sitecore Campaign or Campaign Group.
+Or you can use differnet Pricing or Images based on a Sitecore determined Persona, Profile Cards, Pattern Cards or any other visitor behavior.
+In other terms you'll be able apply any Sitecore Peronalization Rule on Commerce Products.

 Sponsor
 =======
 This plugin was sponsored and created by Xcentium.